Geared tuning for Violin, Viola, Cello, Gamba, Oud, Lute …

 Perfection pegs require no maintenance throughout the life of the peg.
 The internal gear mechanism is packed with a high viscosity grease at manufacture and then permanently sealed.

 DO NOT LUBRICATE your Perfection pegs as this will damage the mechanism.
 Lubricating a peg will void the Warranty.

 Shape, weight & taper

 The head of a Perfection peg is made either of ebony, rosewood, or ABS synthetic (the plastic often used in car bodies).
-The head is attached to the central sun gear, which runs down the center of the shaft.
+The head is attached to the central sun gear, which runs down the centre of the shaft.

 Inside the shank is a set of planetary gears, and the brake which holds the gears in position against the tension of the strings.
 The 4:1 geared reduction provides accuracy and control in tuning.
 The gears themselves are made of toughened high-tensile steel, they are immensely strong, permanently sealed and lubricated and never require maintenance.